About

 Rendezvous will be the first vessel of its kind, and the future of marine tourism.
 Queensland has the opportunity to be host to the first Hydrogen-powered zero emission renewable energy tourism vessel.

-The installation of the first Hydrogen production, storage and delivery facility in the Whitsunday region in conjunction with the construction of the first Hydrogen powered commercial marine tourism vessel will be a critical step in Queensland’s transition to renewable energy transport infrastructure.
+The installation of the first Hydrogen, storage and delivery facility in the Whitsunday region in conjunction with the construction of the first Hydrogen powered commercial marine tourism vessel will be a critical step in Queensland’s transition to renewable energy transport infrastructure.

 There are two separate components to the H2Rendezvous project: